saxenism/saxenism-expressions/_posts/2022-10-09-Bit-Packing.md

         serDumbledore = msg.sender;
     }

-    mapping (address => bool) private _studentGraded;
+    // These separate mappings are to separate the effect of calling normal functions and bit magic functions mapping (address => bool) private _studentGraded;
     mapping (address => bool) private _studentGradedBitMagic;

     mapping (address => ScoreCard) private results;
     mapping (address => uint256) private bitMagicResults;

+    // Only Dumbledore can grade students
     modifier onlyHeadmaster() {
         require(msg.sender == serDumbledore, "Only the headmaster can do this action");
         _;
     }

-    modifier graded(address _student) {
+    // The students can only be graded once modifier graded(address _student) {
         require(!_studentGraded[_student], "Student has already been graded");
         _;